-Prerequisites: Two years of high school algebra and trigonometry and an appropriate assessment test score.
+Prerequisites: Two years of high school algebra and trigonometry and an appropriate assessment test score, or approval of instructor.
 This course consists of the application of algebra and trigonometry to the study of polynomial, rational, exponential, logarithmic and trigonometric functions and their graphs.
 Conic sections, polar coordinates, and other topics of analytic geometry will be included.
 (4 Lec.)